$0 China → UK Global Talent Guide — Quick-Start Checklist

 First year in UK:

-- File self-assessment tax return if earning self-employment or investment income
+• File a self-assessment tax return if required for your self-employment or investment income

 Tax: Transfers Are Not Taxable Income

-Money transferred from China to the UK is not automatically taxable — the UK taxes income and capital gains, not transfers.
-However, if you are not UK domiciled (which Chinese nationals typically are not in their first years), the remittance basis of taxation may apply.
-The rules changed significantly in April 2025, so consult a tax advisor.
+Money transferred from China to the UK is not automatically taxable merely because it is transferred, but the UK tax treatment depends on tax residence, the source and nature of the funds, and the current rules.
+Tax rules are time-sensitive, so consult a tax adviser.
 Large transfers may also trigger anti-money-laundering checks from your UK bank — keep clear documentation of the source of funds.

 The China to UK Global Talent Guide includes a detailed financial planning worksheet with SAFE-compliant transfer schedules, HSBC Premier setup instructions, and a cost calculator for families of different sizes across 3-year and 5-year visa durations.